nivenly/website/content/en/docs/_index.md

 #### What are the goals for the Nivenly Foundation?

-The initial goals of the Nivenly Foundation are to provide our open source projects and servcies assistance with:
+The initial goals of the Nivenly Foundation are to provide our open source projects and services assistance with:

 * Managing funding
 * Community management